bangarangler/Sprint-Challenge-Node-Express-jon-palacio/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+		express is a framework for web applications, it is not the only option to use but is very popular.

 - [ ] Describe Middleware?
+		middleware basically makes up express. to keep express small they made it in a way to allow you to plugin a library or custom middleware to give you the functionallity you are looking for with out forcing you to use it

 - [ ] Describe a Resource?
+		a resource could be antything you require to use something. like the weather data or a scores data.

 - [ ] What can the API return to help clients know if a request was successful?
+		200.  http status code

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? using routers like components. express.Router. and having diff router files that we designate for a specific endpoint

 ## Project Setup